astronomer/docs/astro/kubernetespodoperator.md

 For each instantiation of the KubernetesPodOperator, you must specify the following values:

 - `namespace = conf.get("kubernetes", "NAMESPACE")`: Every Deployment runs on its own Kubernetes namespace within a cluster.
 Information about this namespace can be programmatically imported as long as you set this variable.
 - `image`: This is the Docker image that the operator will use to run its defined task, commands, and arguments.
-The value you specify is assumed to be an image tag that's publicly available on [Docker Hub](https://hub.docker.com/).
+Astro assumes that this value is an image tag that's publicly available on [Docker Hub](https://hub.docker.com/).
 To pull an image from a private registry, see [Pull images from a Private Registry](kubernetespodoperator.md#run-images-from-a-private-registry).

-This is the minimum configuration required to run tasks with the KubernetesPodOperator on Astro.
-To further customize the way your tasks are run, see the topics below.

 ## Configure task-level Pod resources

 Astro automatically allocates resources to Pods created by the KubernetesPodOperator.
-Resources used by the KubernetesPodOperator are not technically limited, which means that the operator could theoretically use any CPU and memory that's available in your Deployment to complete a task.
-Because of this, Astronomer recommends specifying [compute resource requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for each task.
+Unless otherwise specified in your task-level configuration, the amount of resources your task Pod can use is defined by your [default Pod resource configuration](deployment-resources.md#configure-kubernetes-pod-resources).
+To further optimize your resource usage, Astronomer recommends specifying [compute resource requests and limits](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) for each task.

 To do so, define a `kubernetes.client.models.V1ResourceRequirements` object and provide that to the `container_resources` argument of the KubernetesPodOperator.
 For example: